(Note: If you are after a quote, a specific price for a climb, please go to this page.)

 Henry Stedman reviews a huge number of them in his excellent Kilimanjaro trekking guide.
 He also gives many tips what to look out for and what questions to ask before you sign that contract.

-I remember first discovering Henry Stedman's guide, AFTER I had booked my first Kilimanjaro tour.
+I first discovered Henry Stedman's guide AFTER I had booked my first Kilimanjaro tour.
 To my great relief Henry considered the Kilimanjaro tour company I had booked with as "one of the best on the mountain".

 And you will be relieved to hear that they certainly were not in the luxury price range :).
 (Luxury is neither my style nor my budget.)